bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **repeat**<**T**>(`predicate`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that applies the predicate function each time the source completes to determine if the subscription should be renewed.
+Returns an `ObservableLike` that applies the predicate function each time the source completes to determine if the subscription should be renewed.

 **Type parameters:**